 - Students who have earned a cumulative grade point average of 3.50 and have taken at least 54 credits at St. John Fisher College, as noted above, will be awarded the bachelor’s degree, cum laude.

 - Students who have earned a cumulative grade point average of 3.70 and have taken at least 54 credits at St. John Fisher College, as noted above, will be awarded the bachelor’s degree, magna cum laude.

 - Students who have earned a cumulative grade point average of 3.85 and have taken at least 54 credits at St. John Fisher College, as noted above, will be awarded the bachelor’s degree, summa cum laude.

 Participating in Commencement

-August and December potential graduates who will need no more than six credits to complete their degrees may request permission to attend the May commencement ceremony.
-Students in inclusive adolescence education or inclusive childhood education may participate in the May ceremony provided they have only student teaching to complete.
-Students allowed to participate in the May commencement ceremony who have not completed all graduation requirements will be noted on the commencement program with an asterisk (*) and are not eligible for Latin Honors until their requirements are completed.
+August and December potential graduates who will need no more than fifteen credits to complete their degrees may request permission to attend the May commencement ceremony.
+Students allowed to participate in the May commencement ceremony who have not completed all graduation requirements are noted on the commencement program with an asterisk (*) and are not eligible for Latin Honors until their requirements are completed.
 For those students who complete their graduation requirements after the commencement ceremony, the official date of graduation noted on the diploma and all official College records will be the graduation date at the end of the semester in which the student completes requirements.